By Durjoy Patranabish

 With all these changes and threat perceptions, the insurance carriers are faced with multiple dilemmas – How do we build richer data profiles of customers that is better than what their digital competitors can?
 Do we need certain partnerships with other players who can become competitors?
 Do we build data-driven insurance solutions in-house or partner for faster and efficient execution?

 Whatever be the approach Insurance companies take, it is clear that they cannot ignore these shifts in the industry.
-At Tiger Analytics, we are partnering with our clients to help them evolve using data, technology, and analytics – helping them bolster their strengths, bridge significant gaps, and innovating to push the boundaries and disrupt the industry further.
+At Tiger Analytics, we are partnering with our clients to help them evolve using data, technology, and analytics – helping them bolster their strengths, bridge significant gaps, and innovating to push the boundaries and disrupt the industry further with personalized offerings for their customers.